 Is all of Conner Prairie open during the event?

 No. Because most of the property is utilized for staging the hayride, not all areas are accessible to the public during Headless Horseman.
-Open areas include 1859 Balloon Voyage, Featherston Barn and the playground, which is open each evening until 7 p.m.
-For everyone’s safety, Conner Prairie asks that you refrain from venturing off lighted paths and attempting to explore areas of our grounds that are closed for the night.
+Open areas include 1859 Balloon Voyage, Featherston Barn, The Hilltop Pavilion area, Festival Grounds, Corn Maze, and Storytelling Area.
+For everyone's safety, Conner Prairie asks that you refrain from venturing off lighted paths and attempting to explore areas of our grounds that are closed for the night.

 What should I wear?